BvdMerwe/portfolio/content/companies/afrihost.md

 ---
 Afrihost is a South African internet service provider, providing a number of services, including fiber internet, fixed wireless, mobile services, VoIP, and web hosting.

-I was a part of the Brand team that took care of all the customer facing pages, emails and campaigns which helped win multiple ISP of the Year awards.
+I was part of the Brand team responsible for managing all customer-facing pages, emails, and campaigns, which contributed to winning multiple ISP of the Year awards.